sisinflab-swot/cowl/docs/howto/index.rst

 ------------------

 Since the `OWL 2 specification`_ is highly hierarchical, the API makes extensive use of pseudo-inheritance for structs.
-This means you can, for example, cast a :class:`CowlClass` to :class:`CowlClsExp` and back.
-Of course, if the API returns a base pseudo-class such as :class:`CowlClsExp`, and you are unsure about its concrete subclass, you can check its type via `get_type` functions (e.g. :func:`cowl_cls_exp_get_type()`) and cast accordingly.
+Every data structure pseudo-inherits from :class:`CowlObject`, whose concrete type can be queried via :func:`cowl_object_get_type()`.
+Pseudo-inheritance allows you, as an example, to cast a :class:`CowlClass` to :class:`CowlClsExp` or :class:`CowlObject` and back.
+Of course, if the API returns a base pseudo-class such as :class:`CowlClsExp` or :class:`CowlObject`, and you are unsure about its concrete subclass, you can check its type via `get_type` functions (e.g. :func:`cowl_cls_exp_get_type()`) and cast accordingly.
 The API docs for type enumerations explicitly state the concrete struct associated with every type.

 .. _Bison: https://www.gnu.org/software/bison
 .. _Breathe: https://breathe.readthedocs.io